mozilla/mozilla-club-activity-ping-kong/activity-data/content/en/activity.md

 When the student returns, ask if anyone knows how the devices at each hop know exactly where to send a packet.
 If no one knows, explain:

 > They use IP addresses!
-Every device or computer in a network or online has an IP (or “Internet Protocol”) address.
+Every device or computer in a network or online has an IP (or "Internet Protocol") address.
 It’s like a home address - and it helps devices find each other and communicate.
 IP addresses have 4 sets of numbers in a string like this: 172.168.3.12

 ####In Between Hops